F-INSAS: Helmet and visor

-NavIC) device, cables, connector, camouflaging system, wearable environmental control and a micro-climate heating & cooling system).
-A flexible water bottle, magazines, grenades and other equipment holders and pockets optimises weight distribution on the soldier.
-The new uniform will have vests with sensors to monitor the soldier's health parameters and provide quick medical relief.
-He might also wear flame-resistant, moisture-defeating undergarments; flame-resistant hand, face, and foot protection and a pair of non-skid shoes with mine & explosive detection sensors would complete the ensemble.
-The system also includes inbuilt water purifier system so that they have purified drinking water.

 Weapons

 The weapons sub-system is built around a multi-calibre individual weapon system with the fourth calibre attached to a grenade launcher.
-These include a 5.56 mm, a 7.62 mm and a new 6.8 mm under development for the first time in India.
-The UBGL (Under Barrel Grenade Launcher) will be capable of firing air bursting grenades.
+These include a 5.56 mm, a 7.62 mm, and a new 6.8 mm under development for the first time in India.
+The UBGL (Under Barrel Grenade Launcher) will be capable of firing air-bursting grenades.
 The sub-system includes a thermal weapon sight and laser range finder to provide the soldier with range and direction information.
 The IRNSS (similar to GPS or GLONASS) location information will allow the soldier to call for indirect fire accurately.
-There are two types of next generation infantry rifle under development in cooperation with Israel.
+There are two types of next-generation infantry rifles under development in cooperation with Israel.
 In this context, news sources report that the Indian MoD has recently issued a global tender for the acquisition of a new assault rifle and a Close Quarter Battle (CQB) carbine.

-In DEFXPO 2014 a prototype of the ARDE-DRDO MCIWS (Multi Caliber Individual Weapon System) was showcased.
+In DEFXPO 2014, a prototype of the ARDE-DRDO MCIWS (Multi Caliber Individual Weapon System) was showcased.
 It is lighter than the existing INSAS rifles in the Indian Armed Forces, weighing only 3 kg.
-It features an UBGL (Under Barrel Grenade Launcher) as well as thermal sights or plain holographic sights & Red dot sights.
-Laser target it has multiple picatinny rails to facilitate various add-on equipments needed for various missions and thus improving versatility.
-And many other terrain, operation & mission based weapons as per requirement.
+It features a UBGL (Under Barrel Grenade Launcher) as well as thermal sights or plain holographic sights & Red dot sights.
+The laser target has multiple Picatinny rails to facilitate various add-on equipment needed for various missions and thus improving versatility.
+And many other terrain, operation & mission-based weapons as per requirement.